 It took almost 10 years to locate and take out Osama Bin Laden, but he was finally killed by U.S. Forces in 2011.
 Up until his death, there was a $25 million bounty on his head.

 There were numerous occasions to capture Osama Bin Laden from 1998, but for various reasons, such as probable civilian casualties, none of the plans were ever fully executed.

 9/11 was not the first attack on the World Trade Centers – in 1993, there was a bombing that killed 6 people and injured over 1,000.

-One of the men who was behind 9/11, also was played a major part in the 1993 bombing.
+One of the men who were behind 9/11, also was played a major part in the 1993 bombing.
 Both attacks were carried out by Al-Qaeda.

 This plan was carried out by detonating a 1,200-pound bomb in the parking garage beneath the World Trade Center.